Paul Moseley : Ethnoecology

 Rediscovering Indigenous Lifeways

-Neo-indigeneity is not about living a subsistence gathering lifestyle but rather about integrating practices that reflect a profound respect for the environment.
-This could include various crafts and activities that maintain a connection with the land, such as foraging, traditional woodworking, natural dyeing, and herbalism.
+Neo-indigeneity is not about living a subsistence gathering lifestyle but rather about integrating practices that reflect a profound respect for the environment, specifically local ecologies.
+This could include various crafts and activities that maintain a relationship with the land and its nuances, such as foraging, traditional woodworking, natural dyeing, and herbalism.
 These practices allow individuals to develop a hands-on understanding of their local ecosystems, fostering a sense of stewardship and responsibility towards the environment.

 For example, foraging for wild foods such as berries, nuts, and edible plants can provide a tangible link to the land, offering not only sustenance but also a deeper appreciation of the seasonal cycles and biodiversity of the region.
 Similarly, traditional woodworking techniques that utilize locally sourced timber can create a direct connection to the forests and woodlands, promoting sustainable forestry practices and a greater awareness of the ecological significance of these habitats.